phazelift/words.js/README.md

 <br/>
 words.js extends strings.js.
 Most methods overload strings.js methods, only to focus on words rather than characters.
-Where in strings.js you use shuffle to randomly reorder the characters in a string, in words.js the overloaded shuffle function randomly reorders the words in a string.
-This same idea applies to pretty much all methods of words.js, although some methods like .upper() and .lower(), combine word and character based manipulation.
+Where in strings.js you use shuffle to randomly reorder the characters in a string, in words.js the overloaded shuffle function randomly reorders the words in a string, or you can shuffle the characters of a specific word in a string, and much more.
+See the API for some sweet examples.
 <br/><br/>
 All indexes in words.js are 1 based.
 Negative indexes can be used in most functions. -1 references the last word in the internal words array, 1 references the first word.